 Part 1: Information

-Module Title Independent and / or Supplementary Prescribing
+Module Title Independent and / Or Supplementary Prescribing

-Module Code UZTRTV-40-3 Level Level 6
+Module Code UZTRTU-40-M Level Level 7

-For implementation from 2023-24
+For implementation from 2023- 24

 UWE Credit Rating 40 ECTS Credit Rating 20

 Faculty Faculty of Health & Applied Sciences Field Continuing Care Adult Nursing

-Department HAS School of Health and Social Wellbeing
+Department HAS HAS School of Health and Social Wellbeing

 Module Type: Module

 Pre-requisites None

-Excluded Combinations Independent and / Or Supplementary Prescribing 2023-24
+Excluded Combinations Independent and / or Supplementary Prescribing 2023-24

 Co-requisites None

-Module Entry Requirements Must fulfil current entry requirements set by the Health and Care Professions Council (HCPC) and the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.
+Module Entry Requirements Must fulfil current entry requirements set by the General Pharmaceutical Council (GPhC), the Health and Care Professions Council (HCPC) or the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.
 The training organisation must have signed and returned the course documentation agreeing that they understand and will provide support required for the student to complete the course.

-PSRB Requirements Must fulfil current entry requirements set by the Health and Care Professions Council (HCPC) and the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.
+PSRB Requirements Must fulfil current entry requirements set by the General Pharmaceutical Council (GPhC), the Health and Care Professions Council (HCPC) or the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.